Revealing Excited States of Rotational Bose-Einstein Condensates: MODELS AND METHODS

-where $\mu$ is the chemical potential.
-In our numerical experiments, $V$ is taken as a radial-symmetric harmonic oscillator $V(\bm x)=|\bm x|^2/2$.
+In our numerical experiments, $V$ is taken as an isotropic harmonic oscillator $V(\bm x)=\frac12 |\bm x|^2$.
 A strongly repulsive interaction regime is considered as $\beta=300$.
-The physical units of parameters in this dimensionless model are well documented in \cite{bao2013mathematical, aftalion2001vortices}.
+The physical units of parameters in this dimensionless model are well documented in the references.\cite{bao2013mathematical, aftalion2001vortices}